 Description This command enables monitoring on the Data Terminal Ready (DTR) or Data Set Ready the input control lead is DSR.
+This command is supported on the 7705 SAR-Hm only.

 (DSR) input control lead.
 For a DCE device, the input control lead is DTR.
 For a DTE device, rts-dcd